 Available for online purchase at our Sister Site

 - Butsuzō-zu-i 仏像図彙, the “Collected Illustrations of Buddhist Images.”
-Published in 1690 (Genroku 元禄 3).
+Published 1690 (Genroku 元禄 3).
 One of Japan’s first major studies of Buddhist iconography.
-Hundreds of pages and drawings, with deities classified into approximately 80 (eighty) categories.
+Hundreds of pages and drawings, with deities classified into around 80 (eighty) categories.
 Modern-day reprints of the expanded Meiji-period version are available at this online store (J-site).